 This has been on my to-read pile for so long, in fact for way too long and I can only apologise to Jenni Fletcher for making her wait so long for my review.
 But it was well worth the wait, Oh, my goodness!
 This is why I like Medieval Romance.
 The story is fast, intriguing and beautifully written by an author who I can tell you now is going to go a long way.

 It is so atmospheric and very realistic it is as though you are actually living in Norman Britain with our adorable couple.
 It is thrilling, and sensual with so many historical facts.

 “I do.
 Deep down I always have.
 I know you’re not Maren.” he climbed out of the bath, standing streaming wet in front of her.
 “Don’t go, Aediva.
 I want you here, with me.”

-He finds her maddening and intoxicating all at once, he is actually really scared of his feelings for her, he is confused as to what is happening between the two of them and conflicted because he is a dutiful man and his duty is to take her back to King William’s cousin, but she has got under his skin.
+He finds her maddening and intoxicating all at once, he is actually really scared of his feelings for her, he is confused as to what is happening between the two of them and conflicted because he is a dutiful man and he must take her back to King William’s cousin, but she has got under his skin.
 When he does find out the truth about her he has a very hard time trusting her, so when he has to marry her, Svend finds himself in a confusing position.
-On one hand he is secretly over the moon that he has now got this little firecracker as his, but on the other he still sees her as a sly and cunning, dangerous woman who can’t be trusted.
+On one hand, he is secretly over the moon that he has now got this little firecracker as his, but on the other, he still sees her as a sly and cunning, dangerous woman who can’t be trusted.

 Aediva too has a generous and kind personality, she cares deeply for those she loves not just her sister but her people and she constantly worries about Svend.
 She is so brave and hugely protective, she risks her very own life to save others and that is really commendable.

-The whole development of this, from the dynamics between the character to the overall plot proves too me that there is something very special about this author.
-To me I found it such a shame that this is only a stand alone I think it would have made a sensational series.
+The whole development of this, from the dynamics between the character to the overall plot proves to me that there is something very special about this author.
+To me, I found it such a shame that this is only a stand-alone I think it would have made a sensational series.

-Married to her Enemy can be purchased at Amazon.
+Married to her Enemy can be purchased on Amazon.